sps-lco1-2022-23/learning-csharp/assignments/binary-files/readme.md

 ## Background
 We've been looking at using the `&`, `|` and `^` operators to perform bitwise operators on integer values (stored in binary, displayed in denary).

+A sample bmp of the school's crest is in this sub-directory.

 The BMP file format is summarised [here](http://www.fastgraph.com/help/bmp_header_format.html) and in more detail [here](http://www.dragonwins.com/domains/getteched/bmp/bmpfileformat.htm).

 ## Sample C#